 Create An Elevator Pitch

-What you see below is me and my team working up an elevator pitch for "Smells Like Team Spirit", which is a publication we launched last year on Medium.com.
-One year in, it's time to re-evaluate its direction.
-And to do that, our team needs a shared understanding of why SLTS is valuable, and to whom – perfect elevator pitch use case.
+What you see below is me and my remote team working up an elevator pitch for "Smells Like Team Spirit", which is a publication we launched on Medium.com.
+A few years in, it's time to re-evaluate its direction.
+And to do that, our team needs a shared understanding of why SLTS is valuable, and to whom—a perfect elevator pitch use case.

 Since creating one is essentially a fill-in-the-blank exercise, we set up a simple Trello board with lists to brainstorm what we'd fill those blanks in with.

 To start the session, we all jumped on a call and pulled the Trello board up on our laptops.
-Even the team members who are co-located called in from their computers, which puts the entire group on a level playing field.
 We intended to go through three rounds of brainstorming, one for each list.
 But we ended up discussing the ideas from the first round so deeply, we changed it up and spent the following two rounds writing and sparring on fully-formed pitches.

-Still we used a lot of the Trello tricks I mentioned above and a couple others:
+We used a lot of the Trello tricks I mentioned above and a couple of others:

 At the end of the exercise, we had a concise statement describing our publication, and more importantly, a shared understanding that is now helping us make better decisions faster.